yigit22167/yigit22167/README.md

 <h1 align="center">Hello! 👋, I'm Yigit</h1>

-<br>I am a 3rd year Computer Engineering student in Dokuz Eylul University, Izmir/Turkey.
+<br>I am a 4th year Computer Engineering student at Dokuz Eylul University, Izmir/Turkey.

-I am a CompSci student who is eager to learn any technology in the industry.
+I am a student who is eager to learn any technology in the industry.

 - 👨‍💻 All of my projects are available at my GitHub profile

-- 📫 How to reach me -> **yigit22167@gmail.com** <!-- or **[https://www.linkedin.com/in/yigitkilinccioglu/](https://www.linkedin.com/in/yigitkilinccioglu/)** -->
+- 📫 How to reach me -> **mahmutyigitkilinccioglu@gmail.com** <!-- or **[https://www.linkedin.com/in/yigitkilinccioglu/](https://www.linkedin.com/in/yigitkilinccioglu/)** -->